alexanderskorokhodov/WorkCommunities/backend/README.md

 ## Notes
 - The generator does not create memberships, follows, events, or media; these can be added later if needed.
 - If the DB schema was changed recently, and you already have tables, consider running the clear script (dev only) or use migrations.
-  - For the company logo feature, run the lightweight migration script above to add `logo_media_id` into existing DBs.
+  - For the company/community logo feature, run the lightweight migration scripts above to add `logo_media_id` into existing DBs.
+  - For the user avatar feature, run `migrate_add_user_avatar` and, optionally, `set_default_avatars` to populate a default value for existing users.